A transformational retrofit that fill the center of the old factory with natural light.

 “After much review and negotiation with the New York State Historic Preservation Office and the National Park Services, we agreed that all skylights, sawtooth monitors and clerestories could be replaced with aluminum to match the original steel as closely as possible in shape, profile and dimension to reactivate all of them, bringing natural daylight back into the factory,” Campagna said.
 “This project is one of the rare historic factories in the country which has been rehabilitated as its original use, light manufacturing, with the restoration of all the windows and skylights a key factor to its success.”

-The extrusion for the interior rafters and exterior rafter caps for 23 Wasco Single Pitch and Double Pitch skylights ranges in size from 3’x 12′ up to 238′ x 7′.
+The extrusion for the interior rafters and exterior rafter caps for 23 Wasco by VELUX Single Pitch and Double Pitch skylights ranges in size from 3’x 12′ up to 238′ x 7′.
 The metal-framed skylight structures are thermalized and come in various glazing options for cost-effective designs.

 To improve temperature control and future cost savings, the VELUX Wells team assisted with glazing recommendations.
 Southward facing skylights that receive the most direct sunlight are glazed with Solarban® 90 glass to reduce solar heat gain while boosting visible light transmittance.
 The northern-facing skylights, which receive less direct sunlight, are glazed with a more economical but still highly efficient Solarban® 60.